[OS] Oracle, AWS, and Azure Benchmarking Shootout

 Thanks for reading, and please reach out if you have any questions!

-Update: Part 2 with GCP, memory bandwidth, and more is here!
+Update: Part 2 with GCP, memory bandwidth, and more are here!

 Jaffee is a lead software engineer at Pilosa.
 When he’s not burning cloud credits for science, he enjoys jiu-jitsu, building mechanical keyboards, and spending time with family.
 Follow him on Twitter at @mattjaffee.